arazi2/aisends.github.io/_projects/UAV.md

 <img src="../images/UAV/DPP1.jpg" width = "80%">
 <img src="../images/UAV/DPP2.jpg" width = "80%">

-This is an in-progress work and the early results will be presented in this [Preprint] (https://arxiv.org/pdf/2306.02497.pdf) and [Preprint] (https://arxiv.org/pdf/2306.02497.pdf).
+This is an in-progress work and the early results will be presented in this [Preprint](https://arxiv.org/pdf/2306.02497.pdf) and [Preprint](https://arxiv.org/pdf/2306.02497.pdf).

 ## Research Task 5: Networking Under Predicted Topology
 A Key objective of this project is utilizing the predicted network topology and channel conditions to enhance networking efficiency (Al-based networking).
 To this end, we implemented an application-oriented data-centric communication framework for drones to operate using WiFi and LTE communications in collaboration with MIT-Lincoln Lab.

 <img src="../images/UAV/AppSys.png" width = "80%">
-For more details, read [this paper] (https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10060823)
+For more details, read [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10060823)

 ## Research Task 6: Actuator Trajectory Planning